-Advertising integrated into the EV charging unit is permitted as exempt development and development without consent in certain locations.
+Advertising integrated into the EV charging unit is permitted as exempt development, development without consent and development with consent in certain locations.
 Advertising includes a screen or other displays capable of displaying advertisements that must be fully contained within the EVC unit.